 Thanks to the lack of light pollution, most deserts are brilliant for stargazing.
 But for a seriously otherworldly experience, head to northern Chile’s Atacama Desert.
 Known for its geyser fields, ancient ruins, and flamingo-filled lagoons, at night, the blinding blue sky transforms into a celestial sphere of shimmering stars.
 This sunbleached, lunar-like landscape is a true heaven on earth for starseekers.

 The Atacama is the driest non-polar desert on Earth and, thanks to its high altitudes, low humidity, and near non-existent light pollution, it’s now home to half the world’s ground-based astronomy projects.
 At around 2,400 metres above sea level, the stars are closer, clearer, and easier to observe, and you can spot distant galaxies and the hazy Milky Way.
-Plus, the nearby town of San Pedro de Atacama is a tourism hub, with all kinds of other epic adventures to fill your days with.
+Plus, the nearby town of San Pedro de Atacama is a tourism hub, with all kinds of other epic adventures on offer.

 3. Quad biking, Namib Desert, Namibia